cofoeducistudent/tam-ms1-c/README.md

 ---
 Disclaimer:

 * ### **The characters and scenarios depicted in the film  are ficticious and created by me.
-Therefore please not that there is no 'Father Malachi" to acknowledge**.
+Therefore please note that there is no 'Father Malachi" to acknowledge**.
 * ### **Black Eagle Films(BEF) was a company I created for the purposes of the film production 2014, It is now dissolved.
 I am the sole owner of all the materials produced by the company**.
 **END**